 Best for Families: Pink Shell Beach Resort & Marina

 Families vacationing in Fort Myers should look no further than Pink Shell Beach Resort & Marina for their lodging needs.
 First of all, this premier beachfront resort is in a prime location, on an immaculate strip of sand, away from the crowds and tourist traps that tend to clog up the beaches.
-The hotel has won dozens of awards over the years, including a coveted Conde Nast Traveler Readers’ Choice Award in 2017.
 The reason the Pink Shell is so popular with families, specifically, is because of the hotel’s jam-packed activities calendar.

 On any given day, guests can play in a beach volleyball game, catch a “Dive-In” movie, enjoy a campfire by the ocean, take an arts and crafts class, and more.
 Guests can choose between several different villas, though all rooms are beachfront and come with two breakfasts every day, Fiji water, daily beach lounge chair access, an umbrella rental, and a Pink Shell Resort beach bag.
 Other family-friendly amenities include three on-site restaurants and a massive, lagoon-style pool complete with giant shells, waterfalls, and underwater speakers.